Nil Mamano

 J.J.
 Besa, T. Johnson, N. Mamano, M.C.
 Osegueda.
 FUN'20

-In the knight's tour puzzle a knight starts in the top-left corner of a chess board.
-The challenge is to visit every square, without repetition, using...
+In the knight's tour puzzle, a knight starts in the top-left corner of a chess board.
+The challenge is to visit every square, without repetition, usin...

 Euclidean TSP, Motorcycle Graphs, and Other New Applications of Nearest-Neighbor Chains